-What is the difference between a basic document, stand alone document, and a document template?
+What is the difference between a basic document, a stand alone document, and a document template?

 This article explains WPESignature's two document types and gives an overview of our document templates.

-A basic document is usually a more signer-specific document, sent from the backend of WPESignature.
+A basic document is usually a more signer-specific document, sent directly from the eSignature dashboard.

 This document type can have as many signers as you'd like, as you simply add the document content, type in the names and emails of all of your signers, and send the signing invitation out.

 Each signer receives an email invitation with their own unique signing URL.
 Then they review the document content, fill in any required fields, and add their signature.

 To learn more about basic documents, you can review this helpful article.

 A stand alone document is usually used for a more general contract like a Waiver, Registration Agreement, Non-Disclosure Agreement, etc.

 It is hosted on a page of your WordPress site that signers can visit directly and sign (totally automated!).
 This document also has to option to send a formal signing invitation using the Share/Invite button.